jq222/Climate-Change-What-To-Do/README.md

 ## Get a Team Together

-You're starting to take this serioud, you're doing it!
+You're starting to take this seriouly, you're doing it!
 Awesome!
 Now make a team, be inclusive, and get a group of 5, 10, 20, 30, and do all of this together.

 ## In the Issues section, share what you and your team are doing!